Qarik-Group/bucc-walk-thru-aws/README.md

 If you ever need to enlarge the disk, edit `envs/jumpbox/operators/persistent-homes.yml`, change `disk_size: 65_536` to a larger number, and run `envs/jumpbox/bin/update` again.
 That's the beauty of `bosh create-env`.

+If you get any complaints about subnet availability zones, like `can't use multiple availability zones: subnet in us-east-2c, VM in us-east-2b` then edit `envs/jumpbox/bin/vars-from-terraform.sh` line `az:` for the subnet's suffix letter.

 ## SSH into Jumpbox

 To SSH into jumpbox we will need to store the private key of the `jumpbox` into a file, etc. There is a helper script for this: